heremaps/harp-terrain-datasource/README.md

 `concurrentDecoderServiceName` takes the quantized mesh decoder id you imported in the first step.

 `concurrentDecoderScriptUrl` option specifies URL where to fetch a decoder code from, it will be run in a worker.
 You're going to create decoder later.

+`getCustomObjects` option allows users to add custom markers on top of terrrain tile.

 See [API Reference](#api-reference-1) for the full Datasource specs.